If you’ve ever wondered what causes a light bulb to explode, this article is for you!

 If you’re a homeowner or renter in Sydney, you might have experienced this.
 So, what causes a light bulb to explode?
 In this article, we’ll discuss six common reasons it happens and ways to help you avoid it happening in the future.

-6 Possible Causes of a Light Bulb Exploding
+6 Possible Causes of a Exploded/Blown Light Bulb

 Below we discuss what causes a light bulb to explode.
 This information can help you figure out what has caused yours to explode and how to avoid it happening in the future.